 Continuous delivery (CD)

-The following sections will dive into each of these techniques, and along the way, you’ll work through examples that
+these practices, and along the way, you’ll work through examples that use GitHub Actions for CI and CD, including

-use GitHub Actions for CI and CD, including running Node.js and OpenTofu tests after every commit, using OIDC to
+running Node.js and OpenTofu tests after every commit, using OIDC to automatically authenticate to AWS, and running

 and tofu apply

+on pull requests to automatically deploy changes.
 Let’s get started by diving into CI.

-Imagine you’re responsible for building the International Space Station (ISS), which consists of dozens of components, as shown in Figure 40.
+Imagine you’re responsible for building the International Space Station (ISS), which consists of dozens of components, as shown in Figure 30.

-Come up with a design for all the components up front and then have each team go off and work on their component in complete isolation until it’s finished.
+Come up with a design for all the components up front, and then have each team go off and work on their component in complete isolation until it’s finished.
 When all the teams are done, launch all the components into outer space, and try to put them together at the same time.

 Key takeaway #1